flumedb/flumeview-level/README.md

 }
 ```

-Here `undefined` is the lowest value in the comparator, and the `~` is just a slightly unreliable hack to catch values below `@m~` as `~` is quite a high character (e.g. above Z) for lexographic ordering (there are higher characters but english people are less likely to type them, check [ltgt](https://github.com/dominictarr/ltgt) to generate reliable limiting values).
+Here `undefined` is the lowest value in the comparator, and the `~` is just a slightly unreliable hack to catch values below `@m~` as `~` is quite a high character (e.g. above Z) for lexicographic ordering (there are higher characters but english people are less likely to type them, check [ltgt](https://github.com/dominictarr/ltgt) to generate reliable limiting values).

 Here's some lexographically ordered strings to help you catch the vibe:
 '@nevernever', '@m', '@manowar', '@ma~', '@mo', '@m~'